1 Samuel 2 – Hannah’s Prayer, Eli’s Evil Sons

 And make them inherit the throne of glory.

 a.
 The bows of the mighty men are broken:We should be humble before God because He knows how to humble the strong.
 Those who were full are now begging and she who has many children has become feeble.
 If we are strong or exalted now, we should keep humble because the LORD can change our place quickly.

 b.
-Those who stumbled are girded with strength… those who were hungry have ceased to hunger… even the barren has borne seven: We should be humble before God because He knows how to exalt the weak.
+Those who stumbled are girded with strength…. the hungry have ceased to hunger….
+Even the barren has borne seven: We should be humble before God because He knows how to exalt the weak.
 If we are weak or in a low place now we should wait humbly before God and let Him lift us up (Luke 14:7-11).